Writing a Successful SAP Appeal

 Identify Your Obstacles

 Reflect on your situation to determine what has kept you from making satisfactory academic progress.
-Perhaps you need help with time management or study skills.
-Identify the obstacle and explain how you plan to get help.
+Identify the circumstance(s) and explain how you plan to get help.

 Attach Any Relevant Supporting Documentation